 Analyzing your first Python program

 Let’s go over the code step by step.

 Asking for input with Python

 I managed to cram in one more new thing, the built-in function

-say_hi(name) function takes one argument, the name, and prints the name to the screen.
+say_hi(name) Python function that we defined, takes one argument, the name, and prints the name to the screen.
 The function does not return anything.
 It doesn’t need to, since it does all the printing work itself.

 An if .. else block